adbuerger/casiopeia/doc/install.rst

 CasADi
 ^^^^^^

-For casiopeia to work correctly, a recent version of `CasADi <http://casadi.org>`_ (>= 2.4.0-rc2) needs to be installed on your system.
+For casiopeia to work correctly, you need `CasADi <http://casadi.org>`_  version >= 3.x to be installed on your system.
 Installation instructions for CasADi can be found  `here <https://github.com/casadi/casadi/wiki/InstallationInstructions>`_.
-You can simply use `"Option 1: Download a binary installation" <https://github.com/casadi/casadi/wiki/InstallationInstructions#option-1-download-a-binary-installation-recommended>`_ and download and unpack e. g. `this archive <http://sourceforge.net/projects/casadi/files/CasADi/2.4.1/linux/casadi-py27-np1.9.1-v2.4.1.tar.gz/download>`_.

 .. note:: Some plugins for CasADi require extra prerequisites to work on Linux.
 For a list of the required libraries and installation instructions, see `the corresponding section in the CasADi installation guide <https://github.com/casadi/casadi/wiki/linuxplugins>`_.
 If something goes wrong with executing CasADi and/or casiopeia, missing one or more of these libraries might be the reason.